 The need to know before you visit Orkney

 - Orkney might feel like it is end-of-the-world-remote but the islands are actually just 10 miles off the coast of Scotland.
 You can get to Orkney from the Scottish mainland in just 1 hour – either by catching a ferry from the North Coast 500 at Scrabster or John O’Groats or flying with LoganAir from Inverness, Aberdeen, Glasgow or Edinburgh.
-A weekend break in Orkney is just as easy as visiting the Isle of Skye, Islay or Mull.
+A weekend break in Orkney is easier than visiting the Isle of Skye, Islay or Mull.

 - Orkney is an archipelago of 70 islands, 20 of which are inhabited.
 The largest of the islands is called ‘the Mainland’ or just ‘Mainland’ (and the Orcadians don’t mean the Scottish mainland) and is the 6th largest island in Scotland.
 Around 22,000 people live in Orkney, just under half of which live in the bustling capital of Kirkwall.